gourmetjs/gourmet-ssr/docs/tutorial-5.md

 ### Best practice

-Because your SSR code for rendering the user interface can run on both sides of target environment - server and browser, there are two cases in the data fetching.
+Because your SSR code for rendering the user interface can run on both sides of the target environment - server and browser, there are two cases in the data fetching.

 1. When you render the initial content on the server-side, initiated by `res.serve()`.
 2. When you update the DOM on the client side, usually initiated by the user's action such as clicking a button.